tabcat/encrypted-docstore/README.md

 # encrypted-docstore
-create and mount encrypted orbit docstores in the browser (requires webcrypto)
+create and mount encrypted [orbit-db](https://github.com/orbitdb/orbit-db/) docstores

 **DISCLAIMER: cryptography in this repo has been implemented by an amateur and has not been auditted. <br/>Please :fire:roast:fire: me in Issues if u find a vulnerability.**

-TODO: use https://github.com/libp2p/js-libp2p-crypto to support node and browser env?
+NOTE: *should* work in node but haven't tested at all

 ## Usage
 install with npm: